pymc-devs/pymc-examples/examples/howto/api_quickstart.myst.md

 ## 4.1 Predicting on hold-out data

 In many cases you want to predict on unseen / hold-out data.
 This is especially relevant in Probabilistic Machine Learning and Bayesian Deep Learning.
 PyMC includes a `pm.MutableData` container to help with such uses.
-It is a wrapper around a `aesara.shared` variable and allows the values of the data to be changed later.
+It is a wrapper around a `pytensor.shared` variable and allows the values of the data to be changed later.
 Otherwise, `pm.MutableData` objects can be used just like any other numpy array or tensor.

 This distinction is significant since internally all models in PyMC are giant symbolic expressions.
-When you pass raw data directly into a model, you are giving Aesara permission to treat this data as a constant and optimize it away if doing so makes sense.
+When you pass raw data directly into a model, you are giving PyTensor permission to treat this data as a constant and optimize it away if doing so makes sense.
 If you need to change this data later you may not have any way to point at it within the larger symbolic expression.
 Using `pm.MutableData` offers a way to point to a specific place in the symbolic expression and change what is there.

 ```{code-cell} ipython3
 x = rng.standard_normal(100)